 Couples do this in their own way, in their own time, knowing that they are not alone.
-They so often find that even more than the hours waiting to be rescued, the hours of driving in the dessert, the flight from Bagdad, and the applause and embrace of those waiting, the journey home is the one they will take together in the many months that follow.
+They so often find that even more than the hours waiting to be rescued, the hours of driving in the desert, the flight from Baghdad, and the applause and embrace of those waiting, the journey home is the one they will take together in the many months that follow.

 Listed below are some considerations gleaned from others who have traveled this path as well as from those who have worked with and guided them home.

 - It comes as a surprise to realize that for as much as everyone is counting the moments to be re-connected with their partner, many are also very anxious about homecoming – “Will he still love me?”
 “Will I still love him?”
 “Will she expect me to be the same?”
 “How much will she have changed?”